 Did you hear it?
 Right there, he gave us his three sources for his superior performance as a young leader / manager.

 Action step: Identify the natural gifting of the new talent in your organization.
 Any manager or leader is performing in handcuffs when they don’t leverage the natural wiring of those under their stewardship.
-Consider using a tool like StrengthsFinder.
 What are the things team members do well that you just can’t teach?
 How can you put them into position to use those natural strengths?

 Action step: When hiring, look at a resume and ask questions to determine what kind of training someone has already had.
 What education do they have?
 Real-life experience?
 Where have they overcome adversity?
 How have they initiated change in the workplace?
 If you are a parent recommit to teaching and training your children practical tools for life and work.

-- “I got some great training early on…”— Presidents talk about the first 100 days of their administration.
+3. “I got some great training early on…”— Presidents talk about the first 100 days of their administration.
 When it’s a new employee you have some span of time to effectively train them.
 Remember people only implement what they buy into and what they understand.
 And furthermore, if you want them to have a certain skill set you better make sure they are trained in it.
-Alternatively, you could do training like this, but that’s probably not a good idea:

 Action step: What are the skills that you new employees and team must have?
 Don’t overload on the soft or hard skill sets.
 Balance them out in both.
 But remember that they need to do more than just read about stuff.
 Put them into scenarios to buy in and understand.
 The young man in the restaurant explained the very specific training he received to disarm a hostile customer like he had.